 You can get relief by lying on your side or in a knee-to-chest position until the gas passes.

 Avoid chewing gum, eating quickly, and eating gas-producing foods and beverages.

-Belching is usually a minor symptom.
-However, call a health care provider if the belching does not go away, or if you also have other symptoms.
+Most of the time belching is a minor problem.
+Call a health care provider if the belching does not go away, or if you also have other symptoms.

-Your health care provider will examine you and ask questions about your medical history and symptoms, including:
+Your provider will examine you and ask questions about your medical history and symptoms, including:

 Burping; Eructation; Gas - belching

 McQuaid KR.
 Approach to the patient with gastrointestinal disease.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 132.

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.